Want to make a melted crayon pumpkin, or crayon “fun”kin this year? Here’s how it’s done…

 Now let’s gather the supplies you’ll need to make your own melted crayon pumpkin!

-Melted Crayon Pumpkin Craft Tutorial:
+Melted Crayon Pumpkin Craft Tutorial

-1.)
-Remove labels from crayons.
+1. Remove labels from crayons.

-The ones you’ve collected over the years from birthday party goodie bags, those brunches at Cracker Barrel, the leftovers that come home at the end of the school year…this is a good way to clean out your crayon stash.
+The ones you’ve collected over the years from the birthday party goodie bags, brunches at Cracker Barrel, the leftovers that come home at the end of the school year…this is a good way to clean out your crayon stash.

 Pick out your choice crayons, and *SOAK THEM IN (warm works best) WATER for a few minutes*.
 This will make removing the labels much easier.

-2.)
-Apply glue to top of pumpkin.
+2. Apply glue to the top of the pumpkin.

 Liberally apply glue all around the top area of your pumpkin.
 This is where you will set your crayon pieces.

-3.)
-Place crayons around the crown/top of your pumpkin.
+3. Place crayons around the crown/top of your pumpkin.

 We found that it was best to arrange the crayon pieces in rainbow order, but hey, your kiddo wants brown and black mixed in with a little green?
 Who am I to squelch creativity?
-Just stick em in the glue like you see in the image above.
+Just stick them in the glue as you see in the image above.

-4.)
-Fire up your blow dryer.
+4. Fire up your blow dryer.